ProtoSchool/protoschool.github.io/README.md

 - `boilerplate-file-upload.vue` for a lesson with a coding exercise that requires a file upload
 - `boilerplate-no-exercise.vue` for a text-only lesson

-Copy that boilerplate into your tutorial folder and rename it to the 2-digit number of the lesson.
+Copy that boilerplate into your tutorial directory and rename it to the 2-digit number of the lesson.

 Example (while in `src/tutorials`):